 Not exactly the kind of success you were looking for.

 A frustrated, manipulated husband doesn’t a good partner make.

-You want him help and do things for you out of love.
+You want him to help and serve out of love?

-7. You should not ignore or dismiss his preferences and likes.
+7. You should not dismiss his preferences and likes.

 He might never nag about what he likes you to wear, who he thinks you should not hang out with, his favorite food, watching a game together, e.t.c.